erigontech/erigon/ethdb/AbstractKV.md

 To build 1 key-value abstraction on top of Bolt, Badger and RemoteDB (our own read-only TCP protocol for key-value databases).

 ## Design principles:
 - No internal copies/allocations - all must be delegated to user.
+It means app must copy keys/values before put to database.
 Make it part of contract - written clearly in docs, because it's unsafe (unsafe to put slice to DB and then change it).
 Known problems: mutation.Put does copy internally.
 - Low-level API: as close to original Bolt/Badger as possible.